FREE SHIPPING on all domestic orders $35+ (no code required)

 Reason No. 2

-Making stuff is how I keep myself (moderately) sane in a world gone mad.
-I’m a self-taught illustrator who has drawn and painted her entire life.
 By degrees-on-the-wall training, I’m a poet and former teacher who spent most of her career at the City Colleges of Chicago.
 My first poetry collection, Antarctica is for Sleepers, was published in 2010, and I'm finally making time to write a second book now.

 Slowly.
-Very, very slowly.
+So very, very slowly.

 Several of the best years of my life were spent producing sketch comedy shows in Chicago with four hilarious and talented guys I graduated from Second City with.
 And the first time my son drew a picture that took him several minutes to explain, in great detail, the sort of detail only a preschooler can muster?
 My heart almost exploded.